c-blake/cligen/README.md

 # cligen: A Native API-Inferred Command-Line Interface Generator For Nim

-This approach to CLIs was inspired by [Andrey Mikhaylenko's nice Python module 'argh'](https://pythonhosted.org/argh/) (in turn preceded by [Plac](https://github.com/micheles/plac)).
+This approach to CLIs was inspired by [Andrey Mikhaylenko's Python module argh](https://pythonhosted.org/argh/) (in turn preceded by [Plac](https://github.com/micheles/plac)).
 The basic idea is that proc signatures encode/declare almost everything needed to generate CLIs - names, types, and default values.
 Reflection then suffices